 It is amazing how I stopped sharing my journey here, for so many years altogether...
 Last time I wrote here was in August 2019, which is roughly around the same time as this year.
 Back then, I was researching topics under the broad rubric of public health for a media channel whose politics was progressive, even radical at times, and to that extent, liberating.
 The channel ran into a deep financial crisis and many people had to look for other options, including me.

-Coming back to the hiatus, this break from the writing scene was not just at an academic level, it seems like the gap allowed me to get overwhelmed by a personal journey of health-seeking and soul searching about the important things of life.
+Coming back from the hiatus, this break from the writing scene was not just at an academic level, it seems like the gap allowed me to get overwhelmed by a personal journey of health-seeking and soul searching about the important things of life.
 I have taken a good amount of time to reflect and now want to start this conversation here.

 Cheers to the possibilities!